Black Sigil: Blade of the Exiled

 Black Sigil: Blade of the Exiled is a role-playing video game for the Nintendo DS developed by Studio Archcraft, a video game developer which is based in Montreal, Quebec, Canada.
 Black Sigil was published by Graffiti Entertainment on June 9, 2009.
 The game was originally planned for release on Nintendo's Game Boy Advance system, but Studio Archcraft made the decision to move the game to the Nintendo DS as by the time the game was nearing completion, the GBA market was starting to dry up.
-When the game became well known around the Internet in 2006, it was called Project Exile.
+In the years leading up to its release, it went by the early title Project Exile.

 Plot

 Bel Lenora is a magical kingdom where everyone can use magic.
 A long time ago, a man who could not use magic named Vai entered Bel Lenora and brought about a great tragedy.
 At high cost to the kingdom, Vai was banished by one of the kingdom's Generals.
 Fifteen years after that event, a young man named Kairu ventures into Bel Lenora, and it is found that he is also unable to use magic.